godspeedsystems/gs-documentation/docs/microservices-framework/introduction/overview.md

 ### ✅ Low on Maintenance

-Decoupled architecture with clear boundaries avoids technical debt.
+[Decoupled architecture](guard-rails#4-decoupled-architecture) with clear boundaries avoids technical debt.
 Projects remain modular, easy to update, and systematically maintainable over time.

-### ✅ Easy to Scale & Extend

-Pluggable event sources and data sources make it easy to add express, Kafka, cron, or any new databases.

 ### ✅ Full freedom and Flexibility

 Godspeed gives developers the full power of the Node.js ecosystem, while adding guardrails on top.
-You can plug in any event source, datasource, middleware, or custom business logic without restrictions.
+You can plug in any [event source](/docs/microservices-framework/event-sources/event-source-plugins/Overview), [data source](/docs/microservices-framework/datasources/datasource-plugins/Overview), middleware, or custom business logic without restrictions.
 The framework’s decoupled architecture ensures that your core workflows remain portable, so teams can evolve their stacks, swap technologies, or scale services without vendor lock-in.

 ### ✅ Cost Savings